 (This is something which is evolving.
 You may come periodically to check for updates.
 I may not be clear at many places.
 If you are reading, you are requested only to use it as inputs to your own thought process and decision process.
 Please do'nt believe on it blindly without making your own judgement.)

 Fundamentally, research is nothing but asking questions about whatever you decide to research on, and finding out the answers.
-It is possible that one can do research about whatever problems one faces on daily basis, about problems which have been documented by researchers.
+It is possible that one can do research about whatever problems one faces on daily basis, or about problems which have been documented by researchers.

 Whatever you observe, you can ask the following type of questions about it.